 If you work in a job or industry that could be hurt by a recession, keep your ears to the ground about cutbacks.
 Start networking so you can stay in the know about changes in the marketplace and get ready to make a switch if necessary.

 You could also look for a second job or side hustle.
-The extra income could help bridge the gap if you are laid off from your job.
+The extra income might help bridge the gap if you are laid off from your job.

 It’s normal to worry about a recession.
-But it can help to remember that it’s a part of every economic cycle.
+But it may help to remember that recessions are a part of every economic cycle.
 And it isn’t always severe or long-lasting.

-Learn how debt consolidation could improve your financial picture, now and in the future.Read More
+Learn how debt consolidation might help improve your financial picture, now and in the future.Read More